aspose-html/Aspose.HTML-API-References/english/net/aspose.html/htmlhtmlelement/version/_index.md

 ---
 title: HTMLHtmlElement.Version
 second_title: Aspose.HTML for .NET API Reference
-description: HTMLHtmlElement property.
+description: HTMLHtmlElement Version property.
 Version information about the documents DTD.
 See the version attribute definition in HTML 4.01.
 This attribute is deprecated in HTML 4.01
 type: docs
 weight: 10
 url: /net/aspose.html/htmlhtmlelement/version/